 Get students involved

-Ultimately students want to get involved and belong.
-So make sure that music is open to all and that it impacts the whole school.
+Ultimately students want to get involved and belong – make sure that music is open to all and that it impacts the whole school.
 If you get the extra right then you will see numbers go up.
 Students will learn instruments if they can see something they can genuinely get involved in.
-I have Year 9 students every year start learning and that is because they want to get involved, play in concerts or come on the music tour.
+Every year students start learning and that is because they want to get involved, play in concerts or come on the music tour.
 Don’t rule anyone out!

 Why is Getting the Extra Right important?